Regulatory Closed Block definition

 • Closed-End Funds has the meaning set forth in Section 2.1(b).

-• Closed-end Fund means a registered investment company that raises capital only once, by issuing a fixed number of shares.
+• Closed-end Fund means a registered investment company that raises capital only periodically, by issuing a fixed number of shares.
 The shares of the closed-end fund are typically traded on an exchange and their prices fluctuate throughout the trading day, based on supply, demand, and the changing values of their underlying holdings.
 Closed-end funds are also known as Listed Investment Companies in Australia, and Investment Trusts in the U.K. Closed-end funds do not include funds typically known as “Exchange-Traded Funds” (“ETFs”) organized as open-end investment companies or unit investment trusts.

 • Closed Session means a meeting or part of a meeting of a public body that is closed to the public.